 Revolving credit card balances are a major CIBIL score killer.

-Instead of paying minimum due:
+Instead of paying the minimum due:

 - Convert outstanding balance into EMIs